 Normalization

-After normalization, each feature loses its real-world unit and is forced to be distributed in a same small range.
-The benefits of data normalization:
+After standardization, each feature loses its real-world unit and is forced to be distributed in a same small range.
+The benefits of data standardization:

 Data Leakage